-Consume a big and nutrient dense breakfast including smoothies or juices. you need to consume smoothies and juices made with organic fruits to reap maximum benefits.
+Consume a big and nutrient-dense breakfast including smoothies or juices. you need to consume smoothies and juices made with organic fruits to reap maximum benefits.

 7. Breakfast supports cardiovascular health

 Omega-3s and good fats in your breakfast options are necessary to facilitate your cardiovascular health.
-It strengthens your heart’s cells and muscles healing power, preventing you from experiencing symptoms associated with a stroke or a heart attack.
-Nutritionists suggest consuming dietary fiber to control your cholesterol levels.
+It strengthens your heart’s cells and muscles' healing power, preventing you from experiencing symptoms associated with a stroke or a heart attack.
+Nutritionists suggest consuming dietary fibre to control your cholesterol levels.
 Additionally, incorporating foods enriched with magnesium and potassium foods into your breakfast will combat factors that contribute to stroke or cardiac arrest.

 8. Breakfast Helps Curb Sugar Craving

-Your body will eventually stop craving food once it received require nutrients in the morning.
+Your body will eventually stop craving food once it received the required nutrients in the morning.
 You can incorporate a piece of fruit to keep sugar cravings at bay.
 Nutritionists state consuming dates can do the job for you.
 Dates aren’t just sweet but are a storehouse of plenty of nutrients.
 The food source will provide nutrients satisfying your sugar cravings at the same time.

 9. Diabetic?
 Do not skip breakfast!